-- C4.1P The approval of a new Field and its faculty location, the change of title of an existing Field or the reconfiguration of Fields within a faculty modular scheme require the approval of the Academic Board.
-Applications for approval should be submitted to the Academic Registrar on the form designed for this purpose.
-The Academic Registrar will notify the Executive Dean of the outcomes of proposals. - C4.2P Role of Field Leader the Executive Dean of the faculty is responsible for appointing a leader for each field within the faculty.
-The responsibilities of the leader of the field are for the Executive Dean to determine, but they should include oversight of the academic coherence of the modules within the field, maintaining a formal record of modules within the field, contributing to the smooth running of the field boards, liaising with the leaders of modules within the field and ensuring that the field operates within the University's modular framework and Academic Regulations.
+- C2.1R The approval of a new Field and its faculty location, the change of title of an existing Field or the reconfiguration of Fields within a faculty modular scheme require the approval of the Academic Board. - C2.2P Applications for approval should be submitted to the Academic Registrar on the form designed for this purpose.
+The Academic Registrar will notify the Executive Dean of the outcomes of proposals. - C2.3P Role of Field Leader the Executive Dean of the faculty is responsible for appointing a leader for each field within the faculty.
+The responsibilities of the leader of the field are for the Executive Dean to determine, but they should include oversight of the academic coherence of the modules within the field, maintaining a formal record of modules within the field, contributing to the smooth running of the field boards, liaising with the leaders of modules within the field and ensuring that the field operates within the University's modular framework and Academic Regulations. - C2.4P Refer to Appendix 2 for a full list of current fields of study.